 I grew up in Buenos Aires, Argentina, and came to the U.S.A. in 1982 to pursue a graduate degree in Physics.

 I saw beauty in the symmetrical arrangement of Maxwell’s equations governing electromagnetism and in Einstein’s General Relativity formulation of gravitational forces.
-It is fascinating that the human mind can build a set of equations to describe real-life processes.
+It is fascinating that the human mind can build sets of equations that describe real-life processes.

 Even though the right/left distinction might work as a way to identify the prevalent brain areas engaged in human activities, I believe that there is a deep connection between scientific/technical ingenuity and artistic creativity: our natural thirst to find underlying patterns, form, structure, and beauty in the world we inhabit.

 I retired from a long technical career in late 2018 and started painting right away.
-Even though this path felt serendipitous at the time it now looks very logical, as it provides a way to continue to tend to this thirst.
+Even though this path felt serendipitous at the time, it now looks very logical, as the visual arts provide a way to continue to tend to this thirst for beauty.

 While growing up I had a reproduction of a famous painting by Miro in my bedroom.
 A strikingly beautiful bass-relief made of cork, it was hung on the wall opposite my bed's headboard.
-It was the image on my retina at lights out and the first thing I saw every morning when I woke up.
+It was the image on my retina when I turn the lights out, and the first thing I saw every morning when I woke up.
 I can still connect to the little boy in that room when I think of this painting.

-I feel blessed when a work of mine finds a new home, as I imagine that something I created might have a lasting impact on someone's life.
-I could have never imagined I would find such a satisfying "second career"!
+I feel blessed when a work of mine finds a new home, as I imagine that something I created might play a role similar to that painting in my bedroom on someone's life.